flyingrhinonz/nftwatch/README.md

 * Shows nftables policy in a more readable format.
 * Live counters table.
-* User-configurable refresh speed
+* User-configurable refresh speed.
-* Pause display refresh
+* Pause display refresh.

 Manual install instructions
 ---------------------------

 * Clone/download the project from the git repository.
-* Copy:  /etc/nftwatch.yml
+* Copy:  /etc/nftwatch.yml    .
 * Copy:  /usr/local/bin/nftwatch  and:  +x  it.
 * nftwatch  with no args to run it.
 * nftwatch -m  for this man page.